-Northern Pintails are common, but their populations declined by 2.4% per year between 1966 and 2015, resulting in a cumulative decline of 70% over the 49-year period according to the North American Breeding Bird Survey.
-Although the North American Breeding Bird Survey suggest a long-term decline in pintail numbers, the data used to calculate the trends may be deficient.
-Partners in Flight estimates the global breeding population at 4.8 million.
-The species rates a 12 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low conservation concern.
-The U.S. Fish and Wildlife Service carefully manages duck hunting and limit the number of individuals hunters can take every year based on population size.
-From 2012–2016, hunters took on average 521,607 Northern Pintail per year.
+Northern Pintails are common, but their populations declined by about 2.6% per resulting in a cumulative decline of approximately 75% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 5.1 million and rates them 12 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+The U.S. Fish and Wildlife Service carefully manages duck hunting and limits the number of individuals hunters can take every year based on population size.
+From 2019–2020, hunters took on average 366,000 Northern Pintail per year.
 Populations appear to fluctuate with drought, decreasing during drought years, and recovering in wetter years.
-Although populations increased slightly in 2017 according to Ducks Unlimited, loss of wetland habitat, cultivation of grasslands, and agricultural practices that destroy nests also affect the population.
+Loss of wetland habitat, cultivation of grasslands, and agricultural practices that destroy nests also affect the population.
 The North American Waterfowl Management Plan is working towards restoring wetlands and working with farmers to reduce nest loss and improve habitat for Northern Pintail.Back to top

 Clark, Robert G., Joseph P. Fleskes, Karla L. Guyn, David A. Haukos, Jane E. Austin and Michael R. Miller.
 (2014).
 Northern Pintail (Anas acuta), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.